 Astronomical objects

-in Middle-earth
+above Middle-earth

-By Per Lindberg
+Edited by Per Lindberg

 Introduction